 Which are the different types of electromagnetic radiation?
 What is ionizing radiation, what is low and what high frequency radiation?
-What is the difference of artificial from natural radiation?
+What is the difference between artificial and natural radiation?
 Are there health effects?
-What scientists disagree on?
-Why the research results are contradictory?
+What do the scientists disagree on?
+Why are the research results contradictory?

 - What is electromagnetic radiation?

 - What is the point of disagreement between scientists about the effects of non-ionizing radiation?

 - How can low levels of non-ionizing radiation affect our health?

 - Which effect of artificial radiation may be linked to a multitude of health symptoms?

 - What is the difference between artificial (man made) and natural radiation?

 - The radiation from electrical appliances, power cables etc. has existed for many years and we have been fine.
 Why should we reduce our exposure then?

 - Radiation from radio antennas has existed for many years and we have been fine.
 Why are lower power cell phone masts, Wi-Fi etc. dangerous?